11 Quick Tips to Win at Speech Pathology Marketing

 More information on local marketing on the Wix blog.

-What about paid ads as a marketing strategy?
+What about paid ads as a speech pathology marketing strategy?

 You can consider some locally targeted ads if you are just starting your business.
-Facebook social media ads provides good control to focus on specific demographics and regions so you aren’t marketing to the whole world but are very targeted to whom you wish to serve.
+Facebook social media ads provides good control to focus on specific demographics and regions so you aren’t wasting money on ads outside your region.

 With ads, it can be an easy way to start your business up and running with a few first patients.
-Though when paid ads stop, your business referrals stop so if you haven’t developed alternative means of generating business, this can be an endless cycle of paying rent to Facebook and Google.
+Though when paid ads stop, your business referrals stop so if you haven’t developed alternative means of therapy client acquisition, this can be an endless cycle of paying rent to Facebook.

 You may want to consider hiring a marketing agency to runs speech therapy advertisement because this is a very technical domain but be careful about return on your investment as marketing agencies might ask for a minimum spend that would not give you the right “bang for your buck”.